retentioneering/retentioneering-tools/docs/source/user_guides/dataprocessors.rst

-The function of this dataprocessor is similar to ``NewUsersEvents``, except for the fact that it adds labels to the end of user trajectory.
+The function of this data processor is similar to ``NewUsersEvents``, except that it adds labels to the end of user trajectory.

 We can also run ``LostUsersEvents`` with ``lost_cutoff`` passed, to arbitrarily label some users as lost.
-Assume we consider a user as absent if there has been no events for 30 days:
+Assume we consider a user absent if there have been no events for 30 days:

 .. code-block:: python